Nathen-Smith/blog/posts/the-sunny-side.md

 ---
 title: 'Philosophy on Happiness Pt.2: The Sunny Side'
 date: '2022-11-21'
-description: 'Life is full of ups and downs, and thinking about how tiny our existence is fills us with dread.
+description: 'It is not uncommon to be filled with existential dread after perceiving how small (and possibly unimportant) our existence could be.
+Questions like Am I doing enough? and Am I happy? only adds to these feelings.
 What philosophies and mindsets should we adopt to live more positively?'
 ---

 The point of Part 1 was to instill awareness by better defining the terms surrounding happiness.
 However, just settling for the harsh truth that we will never be 100% satisfied, happy, or at peace seems so dismal.
 And I don’t know about you, but I think a quest for philosophical truth doesn’t sound fun either (although it is important for developing our beliefs).
 Instead, I will prescribe the philosophy of Kurzgesagt, a German organization and animation and design studio with nearly 20 million subscribers on YouTube.
 It is called [optimistic nihilism](https://youtu.be/MBRqu0YOH14):